 Are you about to have your female cat spayed or your male cat neutered?
 Congratulations on being a responsible cat owner!
-These are routine procedures and chances of problems are slim.
-However, as with any medical procedure you should be prepared.
+These are routine procedures and the chances of problems are slim.
+However, as with any medical procedure. you should be prepared.
 Learn all about post-op care and what to look for after a spay or neuter surgery.

 Spaying or neutering your cat - What to look for after the operation